charlestang06/tutoring-app/README.md

 [Iridium Tutoring](https://www.iridiumtutoring.org) is a nationwide 501(c)(3) nonprofit tutoring organization serving K-12 students with free, personalized educational support in all subjects.
 Our mission is to provide high-quality, accessible, and equitable tutoring to students in need, regardless of their background or financial status.
 We are committed to helping students reach their full potential and achieve academic success.

-This dashboard streamlines the tutoring session registration process and tutor sign-up process to a non-Google-Sheets/Forms hosted platform.
+This dashboard streamlines the tutoring session registration process and tutor sign-up process to a non-Google-Sheets/Forms-hosted platform.
 Developed by the 2024 Iridium Tutoring director team (Charles Tang).
-Utilizes Model-View-Template (MVT) architecture for Tutors, Students, and TutoringSessions.
+Utilizes Model-View-Template (MVT) architecture for `Tutors`, `Students`, and `Tutoring-Sessions`.

 ## Tech Stack